code-dot-org/code-dot-org/dashboard/design/survey_summary_design.md

 ![Diagram](survey_summary_diagram.png)

+Some patterns that this design follow
+- _Open-Closed Principle_\
+  The pipeline is open for extension such as adding new components or adding different implementation of a component.
+However, it avoids, as best as it could, modifying existing code which could introduce regression.
+Following Single Responsibility principle will help with this.
+- _Single Responsibility Principle_\
+  Each method, class, module should have only 1 clear purpose.
+In a stronger statement, each should have only one reason to change.
+- _Dependency Inversion Principle_\
+  High-level modules (complex logic) should not depend on low-level modules (primary operations).
+Both should depend on abstractions.
+This allows high-level modules to easily switch to different low-level modules implementation.
+- _Template Method Pattern_\
+  Define the skeleton of an algorithm, deferring some steps.
+E.g. Query module (step 2) could use different implementations of Parser, Indexer and Filter depends on how data is stored in database.
+The specific implementations of those child components will be send to Query component as input parameters (dependency injection).
+Strategy pattern enable switching among implementations of the same component.
+- _Strategy Pattern_\
+  Define an interface common to a family of algorithms, e.g. survey result reducers, and make them interchangeable.
+This lets the algorithm vary independently from clients that use it.

 ### Building from the end
 We don't have to start from step 1 (Ingest), we can start from step 3 (Summarize) and create adapters to connect it to the current pipeline.

-Specifically for CSF survey work, we will create input adapter to retrieve survey data from the current data model, and output adapter to convert summary result to format that the current UI view understands.
+Specifically for CSF survey work, we will create an input adapter to retrieve survey data from the current data model, and an output adapter to convert summary result to format that the current UI view understands.
+Looking at it from a different angle, these adapters are just concrete implementations of Retriever and Decorator.

-This approach allows us to take advantage of existing work and still gradually modernize the pipeline.
-After creating components in step 3, we can move upstream (creating new UI views) or downstream (updating how we ingest and query data).

 # Recommendation
 Option 3.
-Build a new generic survey pipeline, starting from _Summarize_ module first and create adapters to plug it in the current pipeline.
-Gradually build out the rest of the pipeline later.
+Build a new generic survey pipeline, starting from step 3(Summarize module) first and create adapters to plug it in the current pipeline.
+This approach allows us to take advantage of existing work and support 2019 CSF survey first.
+Then, gradually build out the rest of the pipeline later.